July 4th Celebration 2022

 The Freedom Celebration Fireworks Show by Pyrotecnico will be livestreamed from Tubman-Garrett Riverfront Park; rain date is July 5

-Wilmington Mayor Mike Purzycki and Cultural Affairs Director Tina Betz invite residents and visitors to enjoy the return of the City’s annual Independence Day fireworks show on Sunday, July 4 starting at 9:15 p.m.
-(Rain date Monday, July 5.)
+Wilmington Mayor Mike Purzycki and Cultural Affairs Director Tina Betz invite residents and visitors to enjoy the return of the City’s annual Independence Day fireworks show on Monday, July 4 starting with festivities beginning at 2pm with a Fireworks show at 9:15 p.m.
+(Rain date Tuesday, July 5.)
 The July 4th Freedom Celebration Fireworks Show by Pyrotecnico will be choreographed to recorded music at Tubman-Garrett Riverfront Park and at nearby locations on the Christina Riverfront.
 Those who attend are asked to socially distance themselves at the park and along the Riverwalk.

 - Attendees are encouraged to park at any of the many lots around the Orange Street and Market Street areas.